 It’s not easy to collaborate when your 500 employees are scattered all over France, and use different tools depending on the day’s tasks.
 The French National Center of Forest Properties (CNPF in French) wanted to simplify exchanges and improve information circulation: at the beginning of 2020, their head of digital development turned to Talkspirit to develop their organization around a single interface.

 The CNPF is a French public establishment, operating under the supervision of the Agriculture Ministry.
 It is in charge of developing the sustainable management of private forests, which represent almost a quarter of the national territory belonging to 3.5 million private owners.
-Its employees are divided between regional centers, a Research-Development-Innovation department, and a General Directorate at the national level that coordinates business, human resources, accounting and financial aspects.
+Its employees are divided between regional centres, a Research-Development-Innovation department, and a General Directorate at the national level that coordinates business, human resources, accounting and financial aspects.

 The CNPF carries out numerous missions, including studies on forest evolution (particularly in relation to climate change), training, and guidance in the management of private forests.
 It also has the role of approving sustainable management plans, a mandatory document that must be completed by all owners of more than 25 hectares of forest.